MicrosoftDocs/azure-docs/articles/iot-hub/iot-hub-how-to.md

 ## The tutorials

-If you prefer to learn about specific IoT Hub features by working through hands-on exercises, there are a number of tutorials to choose from.
+If you prefer to learn about specific IoT Hub features by working through hands-on exercises, there are several tutorials to choose from.
 Many of these tutorials are available in multiple programming languages.
 These tutorials include:

 - [Process IoT Hub device-to-cloud messages using routes][lnk-routes-tutorial].
 This tutorial shows you how to use IoT Hub routing rules to dispatch device-to-cloud messages in an easy, configuration-based way.